 2 Tbs olive oil

-2 medium white onions, chopped
+2 medium onions (yellow or white), chopped

 1 bell pepper, diced